moogly

 Treble Crochet - abbreviated in patterns as "tr" or "trc"

-This a stitch you won't see as much as the others, but it does pop up in lacier items, as well as the corners of many afghan squares!
+This a stitch you won't see as much as the others as you learn to crochet, but it does pop up in lacier items, as well as the corners of many afghan squares!
 It's a simple extension of the double crochet - and because it's so very tall, it gets you where you're going fast!
 Two patterns that use treble crochet exclusively are here on Moogly - the Big Bold Chevron Afghan and Curtains!
 Get this one down, and there's no stopping you - all the taller stitches are just one more yarn over (and then one more, and then one more...).
 More on Treble Crochet here.

 In UK patterns this is called the double treble, and is abbreviated "dtr".